erikw/restic-automatic-backup-scheduler/README.md

 ## 4. Script for doing the backup
 Put this file in `/usr/local/sbin`:
 * `restic_backup.sh`: A script that defines how to run the backup.
-Edit this file to respect your needs in terms of backup which paths to backup, retention (number of backups to save), etc.
+The intention is that you should not need to edit this script yourself, but be able to control everything from the `*.env` profiles.

 Restic support exclude files.
 They list file pattern paths to exclude from you backups, files that just occupy storage space, backup-time, network and money. `restic_backup.sh` allows for a few different exclude files.
 * `/etc/restic/backup_exclude` - global exclude list.
 You can use only this one if your setup is easy.
+This is set in `_global.env`.
+If you need a different file for another profile, you can override the envvar `RESTIC_BACKUP_EXCLUDE_FILE` in this profile.
 * `.backup_exclude` per backup path.
 If you have e.g. an USB disk mounted at /mnt/media and this path is included in the `$BACKUP_PATHS`, you can place a file `/mnt/media/.backup_exclude` and it will automatically picked up.
 The nice thing about this is that the backup paths are self-contained in terms of what they shoud exclude!
-* Home directory exclude files - as a convenience, if either `/home` or `/Users` is added to the `$BACKUP_PATHS`, each user can have their own `.backup_exclude` files located in the home directory or in the default `$XDG_CONFIG_PATH`.
-For example these files would be automatically picked up respectivly:
-  * `/home/user1/.backup_exclude`
-  * `/home/user1/.config/restic/backup_exclude`
-  * `/Users/user1/.backup_exclude`
-  * `/Users/user1/.config/restic/backup_exclude`

 ## 5. Make first backup
 Now see if the backup itself works, by running as root

 ```console